rangeetpan/Decomposition/README.md

-## On Decomposing a Deep Neural Network into Modules
+## Decomposing a Convolutional Neural Network into Modules

 Training from scratch is the most common way to build a Convolutional Neural Network (CNN) based model.
 What if we can build new CNN models by reusing parts from previously build CNN models?
 What if we can improve a CNN model by replacing (possibly